AIware Leadership Bootcamp 2024

 Break

-Building high-quality and trustworthy foundation model applications
+Building high-quality and trustworthy foundation model-powered applications (FMware)

 Dayi Lin

 This session will cover the basics of building a trustworthy FMware application.
-Topics covered include
+Topics covered include:

 • Overview of AIware